Niamh O’Connell is a qualified holistic nutritionist based in Dublin, Ireland.

 In her 20s Niamh realised the link between diet, fitness and health and began to change her diet and approach to treating illness in herself.
 This was consolidated with her Diploma in Nutrition and Lifestyle coaching with the Institute of Health Sciences, Dublin.
 She is a fully-accredited member of the Federation of Nutritional Therapy Practitioners and is bound by their code of ethics and practice.

 Maintaining professional standards and CPD by attendance at seminars and conferences in the fields of functional medicine, nutritional therapy and healthcare.
-Niamh has been invited to speak to the medical profession at this year’s Raynaud’s and Scleroderma 2017 conference about autoimmune disease and diet.
+Niamh is delighted to be the Self-care Expert for Mummypages.ie, more about her self-care work here.

 A mother of three and a breastfeeding and birth peer supporter, Niamh was an active member of La Leche League from 2012 and the The Home Birth Association of Ireland from 2008.
 Her experience of natural term breastfeeding led to her being interviewed on “Four Live” on TV3 in January 2012 to raise awareness of this topic.
 She set up the Friends of Breastfeeding Dublin 8 peer-to-peer support group which hosts fortnightly meetings in Newmarket Square.